 • Precise rapid heating without damaging surrounding area (Selective Photothermolysis)

-• Bigger the spot size the better results
+• Bigger the laser spot size the better results

 About IPL, VPL, SPL and SLPL:

 IPL – Intense Pulsed Light is the name of the technology Intense Pulsed Light (IPL) is a light-based technology.
 It works by delivering shots of light of many different incoherent wavelengths over the area being treated.
 There are many variations of IPL machines currently available and new ones arrive every day.

 Some machines are simple IPLs, others are SPLs, APL or VPLs, then there are SLPLs… All this can be very confusing.
 So the important thing to remember is that anything “PL” – is a Pulse Light systems and NOT Genuine Laser.
 The manufacturers invent many of the names for new Pulsed Light (PL) Systems for the purposes of describing the point of difference of their equipment compared to their competitors.